List of Brooklyn Nine-Nine characters: Charles Boyle

 Joe Lo Truglio portrays Charles Boyle, a nervous and clumsy but honest and hard-working detective.
 He is Jake's best friend, and almost completely idolizes him.
 He is divorced from his wife Eleanor, who had numerous affairs during their marriage, to the point where she has to pay alimony to him.
 He is also a huge, unapologetic foodie, maintaining a weekly Brooklyn pizza-ranking email and often relishing bizarre foreign cuisine that disgusts his coworkers.

 For saving Diaz's life during "Christmas", during which he was shot in the buttocks, he was awarded the NYPD Medal for Valor in "The Bet", though he was overshadowed by a revered and heroic NYPD horse named Sergeant Peanut Butter.
 He continued to have a one-sided rivalry with Sergeant (later Lieutenant) Peanut Butter until he needed his help in getting Jake to the precinct in the season seven finale.
 In "The Swedes", it is revealed that Boyle is a graduate of Sarah Lawrence College.
 In season eight, Charles discovered that he is actually not a Boyle by blood as his mother had an affair with a florist who rivaled his father, but Lynn still raised him as a Boyle regardless.
-Despite this, he was declared as the "One True Boyle" after he was the only one to successfully open the grandmother dough jar at the family farm.
+Despite this, he was declared as the "One True Boyle" after he was the only one to successfully open the grandmother sourdough starter jar at the family farm.

 In the show's first season, Charles was smitten with Rosa, but he eventually got over her when he started dating Vivian Ludley, whom he met at Holt's birthday party.
 They get engaged but break up after Charles refused to move to Canada with her.
 He and Gina start engaging in casual sex in season two, and their brief relationship results in the marriage of his father and Gina's mother.
 In season three, he started dating Genevieve Mirren-Carter after he and Jake clear her name from an art theft.
 They eventually move in together and adopt a son from Latvia named Nikolaj.

 In season five, Charles started his own food truck business called "The One Thing", which specialized in meatball subs.
-The truck was burned down by one of Charles' former employees, but he was thankful it happened as running the food truck made him spend less time with his family and also built up a large debt.
-Outside of Hitchock and Scully, Charles is the only detective not to quit or change ranks by the end of the series.
-With Jake quitting his job in the series finale, Charles became the new senior detective of the precinct, and his new partner idolizes him similar to how he idolized Jake.
+The truck was burned down by one of Charles' former employees, but he was thankful it happened as running the food truck meant he was spending less time with his family and also building up a large debt.
+Outside of Hitchcock and Scully, Charles is the only detective not to quit or change ranks by the end of the series.
+With Jake quitting his job in the series finale, Charles became the new senior detective of the precinct, and his new partner Detective Larkin idolizes him similar to how he idolized Jake.

 Charles has a habit of saying things that are overtly sexualized or otherwise inappropriate and rarely realizes it, despite the rest of the squad's disgust.
 He has appeared in every episode of the series except the season four opener "Coral Palms: Part One".